wgoode3/react-notes/fundamentals.md

 typeof(e); // 'function'
 ```

+{{ DIAGRAM: ANATOMY OF VARIABLE ASSIGNMENT }}

 ### New in ES6

 ```javascript
 const pi = 3.141592;
 let temp = "hello";
 ```

+ES6 introduces two new ways to declare variables. `const` is essentially a constant, once we set it it does not support reassignment (use of the `=` operator). `let` is a variable that we intend to allow to change and therefore does support reassignment.
+Where `var` is considered "function scoped", `let` is instead "block scoped".
+We promise to get back to the idea of scope later on... but to see the difference in action, [the MDN has us covered](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block).

 # Conditionals